mm80843/T3.5/docs/Blueprint/PBN__Blueprint_7.md

 Technical & Behavioural

+## Scale of the of the blueprint

+Building

+## Type of deployment of the blueprint

+Temporary

+## GBN Phase of the blueprint

+Design & Operational

 ## Capabilities of the blueprint

 Thanks to technology and the DT, the possibilities for controlling access and the flow of people can be greatly improved.
 Various solutions are conceivable